 Study in: Norway

-Each year universities and university colleges in Norway are allocated a certain number of quota students.
-The scheme normally includes courses at the Master and Ph.D. level, in addition to certain professional degrees.
+The Quota scheme normally includes courses at Master’s and Ph.D. level in addition to certain professional/Bachelor’s degrees.

 Field(s) of study: